Oreloth/SmartHunter-Translations/README.md

 # SmartHunter Translations
 Translations for SmartHunter overlay for Monster Hunter World: Iceborn. (https://github.com/gabrielefilipp/SmartHunter)

-## Improvement or another langue to submit?
+## Improvement or another language to submit?
 Don't hesitate to submit another language or any improvement to make translations always better, you must at least follow these basic rules:
 - Use the [RFC 5646 language tag](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for the file name (en-US.json - fr-FR.json - de-DE.json - es-ES.json etc.)
 - You can use [Kiranico database](https://mhworld.kiranico.com/) to get most of official terms in your language.